 Make Your Eyes Pop Inside The Xaghra Parish Church

 Xaghra is a small town in Gozo, which is a popular tourist spot because it has the Ggantija Temples.
-Yet, when Max and I were in Xaghra, we spent the time afterwards to wander into the main square.
+Yet, when Paul and I were in Xaghra, we spent the time afterwards to wander into the main square.